nealbob/nealbob.github.io/_posts/2014-12-5-parallelcomp.md

 1 loops, best of 3: 988 ms per loop
 {% endhighlight %}

 So with two cores we get just under a two times speed up.
-The message passing overhead is essentially fixed (in this case around 0.12 seconds) so the speed up declines slightly as we increase the number of jobs.
 With 4 cores we get a speed up of around 3.5.
-Of course the message passing overhead will depend on the application.
-The ideal case is where the size of the inputs/outputs is small relative to the complexity of the jobs.

 <figure>
 	<img src="../images/fig5.jpg">
 </figure>

+The message passing overhead is essentially fixed (in this case around 0.12 seconds) so the speed up declines slightly as we increase the number of jobs.
+Of course the message passing overhead will depend on the application: ideally the size of the input/output data is small relative to the complexity of the jobs.

 In practice, messaging passing under `multiprocessing` can lead to stability problems, even with `Queues`.
 Below is a useful wrapper for `Queue` objects that handles exceptions.
 I've found this code all but eliminates message passing errors.